-Gerard Hindmarsh wrote in one of his lovely articles about Ross that the phone was hidden in an alcove in the wall behind a calendar, lest passing yachties might sneak in an make toll calls at Ross’ expense.
-Ross says that story is “bloody nonsense”.
+Gerard Hindmarsh wrote in one of his lovely articles about Ross that the phone was hidden in an alcove in the wall behind a calendar, so trespassers couldn’t sneak in and make toll calls at Ross’ expense.
+Ross vehemently denied this.
 There is a framed message board on the kitchen wall which might well have such an alcove behind it, but from the way the phone is installed over on the opposite wall it’s pretty obvious it has been there forever, with nothing which might have given cover from the freeloading yachting fraternity.
 Indeed Ross enquired whether we found useful his pencil drawing, on the wall next to the phone, of the set-up and location of buried cabling from the house through to the Telecom hut.
 Regrettably the drawing is most probably under a layer of lurid purple paint courtesy of the intermediate owner.

 We were checking the equipment in the Telecom hut one day in 2013 and found a new inspection report dated that February.
 We had had no idea that a technician would come out regularly to check the equipment over.
 I was quite concerned about possible implications for biosecurity and so penned a lengthy note about the new status of the island and left it in the hut with a request to phone me.
 Next February I got a very friendly phone call from John the technician, who explained that he came out once a year by helicopter (when the bill is paid at least).
 I was able to tell him the latest of Ross, with whom he had got on well, and we established that there were no concerns about dogs, or rats hiding in equipment, as the tech serviced the public estate conservation islands as well and was well up with the special requirements for gear checking and so on.